LET ME STATE THIS AS SIMPLY AS POSSIBLE:

 Ironically, I'm almost positive any self-respecting PreTribber would utterly reject the idea that a believer (Jewish or not) would miss out on their proposed PreTrib rapture.
 So then...what IS their explanation??

-At this point in the discussion (I have sought out dozens of preachers, teachers and laymen for discussion over the years), I have observed rather significant fragmentation in the PreTrib world...as various individuals come up with any number of ways of trying to explain this gigantic contradiction.
+At this point in the discussion (I have sought out dozens of preachers, teachers and laymen for discussion over the years), I have observed rather significant fragmentation in the PreTrib world...as various individuals head off to the four winds, trying to come up with any number of ways of explaining this gigantic contradiction.

 PRETRIB'S CONFUSING MISNOMER-"THE TRIBULATION PERIOD"

-Why has PreTrib arbitrarily created a new term for something which the Bible already has a term??
+Why have PreTrib proponents arbitrarily created a new term for something which the Bible already has a term??
 I suppose if C.I.
 Scofield were still alive, we could ask him.
-Scofield is the one who, with the aide of some very strange and very rich bedfellows, pioneered the popularization of PreTrib with enormous success, in the late 1800's and early 1900's.
+Scofield is the one who, with the aide of some very strange and very rich bedfellows, pioneered the popularization of PreTrib with enormous success, in the early 1900's.